Article · 10 May 2026 · By Mike

 - Most passive gate installations require a kerb or threshold mount completed by a licensed contractor

-Retail centres, hospitality venues, and office buildings are frequently unoccupied overnight.
-A flood event at 11 pm is unlikely to get a manual response until significant damage is done.
+Retail centres, hospitality venues, office buildings, and industrial sites are frequently unoccupied overnight.
+A flood event at 11 pm is unlikely to get a manual response until significant damage is already done.

 Sites in known flood-prone areas benefit from automatic gates at their lowest entry points — typically a rear service access, carpark ramp, or a ground-floor threshold on the low side of the building.
 The higher upfront cost of automatic systems should be compared against the expected cost and frequency of flood events, not just against the price of manual alternatives.